12 Planning & RL for Transformers (Advanced Topic)

 Major paradigms

-Major paradigms are emerging which reflect a convergence of RL with autoregression and transformer models.
+Major paradigms are emerging which reflect a convergence of RL with autoregression and transformer models:

-Multi Actor-Critic Transformers (online, no dynamics).
+Multi Actor-Critic Transformers (online, model-free / no dynamics).

-World-Model RL (planning, includes dynamics)
+World-Model RL (planning, includes learned dynamics).

 Example: Actor-Critic Transformers

-Actor-critic transformers are RL agents that use transformer architectures to parameterise
+Actor-critic transformers are RL agents that use transformer architectures to parameterise:

 - the actor, critic, or both,